rubengerritsen/L-systems/README.md

 # L-systems

-`LSystems.py` is a module for determenistic L-systems.
+`LSystems.py` is a module for L-systems.
-Everything from DOL-systems to parametric context-sensitive L-systems is covered.
+Everything from DOL-systems to parametric context-sensitive L-systems is covered, even stochastic production rules are supported.

 The aim of this library is to provide an easy tool for L-system exploration.
 To this end, user input is kept very simple, while still allowing for very complex